-The Thomas T. Taber Museum of the Lycoming County Historical Society will host Nancy Neuman and Bruce Teeple on Thursday, April 12, 2018 at 10:00am as the second lecture of its 2018 Lecture Series.
-The speakers will address the events leading up to the acceptance of the 19th Amendment to the U.S. Constitution which allowed women to vote.
+The Thomas T. Taber Museum of the Lycoming County Historical Society hosted Nancy Neuman and Bruce Teeple on Thursday, April 12, 2018 for a lecture addressing the events leading up to the acceptance of the 19th Amendment to the U.S. Constitution, which allowed women to vote.

 Writer and local historian Bruce Teeple is a graduate of Penn State with degrees in history and political science.
 He serves as President of the Union County Historical Society, chairs the Small Museums’ scholarship committee of the American Association for State and Local History, and serves on the state advisory board and as a state judge for the National History Day competition.
 As well, he coordinates the efforts of over 150 volunteers at Penn State’s Native American Powwow.

 Nancy Neuman was national president of the League of Women Voters from 1986-1990 and is past presidents of the League of Women Voters for Pennsylvania and the Lewisburg area.
 She was a Woodrow Wilson Visiting Professor at Washington and Jefferson College (1991, 1994), at Bucknell (1992), and at Pomona College (1990).
 She earned a B.A. from Pomona, an M.A. degree in political science from the University of California at Berkeley, and holds honorary degrees from Pomona and Westminster College.
 In 1987, Governor Robert Casey recognized her public service by naming her a Distinguished Daughter of Pennsylvania.